 The Drenthe Heath Sheep were named after the province of Drenthe in the Netherlands, because it was there that they were found most in the old days.
 Drenthe is the province that still harbors the largest heath fields today.

 Selection occurred mostly in a natural way.
 The most hardened sheep survived, just like it happens with animals living in the wild.
 Ewes that rejected their lamb got slaughtered for food.
 Those sheep needed to have endurance because they had to roam the heath fields for hours and hours to get their bellies filled.

-The farmers in Drenthe were poor people and the soil in the Province of Drenthe wasn't the best soil to grow crops in, so they had to fertilize it a lot and they used the sheep to do that.
-Artificial fertilizer hadn't been invented yet.
+The farmers in Drenthe were poor people, and the soil in the province of Drenthe wasn't high quality—so they had to fertilize it a lot.
+They used the sheep to do that; artificial fertilizer had not yet been invented.

 During the day the sheep of different owners were joined together and the shepherd and his dog wandered off all day across the heather fields so the sheep could eat their belly full.
 At night they were brought back to their rightful owners and put into the sheepfold, in which they had spread cut peat.
 The sheep would poop on the cut peat which was layered over and over.
 Those sheepfolds were deep litter houses.
 At the end of winter, they got the manure out and it was spread over the land.
 When it wasn't too cold and freezing, the sheep slept outside on the land.